symfony/symfony-docs/service_container/service_decoration.rst

         $container->register('mailer', 'AppBundle\Mailer');

-        // this is going to replace the old app.mailer definition with the new
+        // this replaces the old app.mailer definition with the new one, the
-        // one, the old definition is lost
+        // old definition is lost
         $container->register('mailer', 'AppBundle\DecoratingMailer');

 Most of the time, that's exactly what you want to do.
 But sometimes,